 This course is for students with no previous training in typing.
 The course introduces the typewriter parts.
-Alphabetic keys, numeric keys, and symbol keys are vered.
+Alphabetic keys, numeric keys, and symbol keys are covered.
 Fundamental techniques are refined, and speed is developed.
 Laboratory fee.
 (1 Lec., 1 Lab.)

-(OFC) 179 Office Information Systems Concepts (2) Prerequisite: Office Technology 172.
-This course Introduces information/word processing and describes its effect on traditional office operations.
+OFC 179 Office Information Systems Concepts (2)

+Prerequisite: Office Technology 172.
+This course introduces information/word processing and describes its effect on traditional office operations.
 Basic information/word processing principles, concepts, terminology and advantages of word processing systems are introduced.
-This course does not include the operation of a wordprocessor
+This course does not include the operation of a wordprocessor or microcomputer.
+(2 Lec.)

-(OFC) 182 Introduction To Word Processing (1)
+OFC 182 Introduction To Word Processing (1)